SakibShahriar26/ndcpracticals.github.io/README.md

 ## Biology
 ## Information and Communication Technology (ICT)

-Please note that, these information are
+<p> Please note that this information is solely based on my personal interpretation of the guidelines and confirmation from some of my friends. </p>